inesusvet/tests-talk/PITCHME.md

 ## I am not selling
 - No particular technology or methodology
 - I want to talk about very basic principles
-- All of this is based on my experience and knowledge
+- This is based on my experience and knowledge
 - I invite you to share your stories after the talk

 +++